JetBrains/intellij-sdk-docs/topics/user_interface_components/kotlin_ui_dsl_version_2.md

 ## Comparison with Kotlin UI DSL Version 1

-> Kotlin UI DSL Version 1 is deprecated and has been removed from the newest platform releases.
+> Kotlin UI DSL Version 1 is deprecated since 2021.3, and its usage is an error since 2025.1.
 >
 {style="warning"}